hpluska/APCompSciPrinciples/labs/JavaScript/Arrays/README.md

 - [ ] Implement all the TODOS located in [files/MyFavoriteThings/App.js](files/MyFavoriteThings/App.js).
 Your final program should work exactly as describe in the lab guide.

+### EXTRA CREDIT

+- [ ] Implement the sortCards() function located in [files/CardSort/App.js](files/CardSort/App.js).
+The sortCards() function should sort all the cards from lowest to highest.
+The resultant array of cards should then display on the page.